Bass Pro Shops Logo

 Bass Pro Shops Logo 1984

 In 1981, the first full store opened in Springfield.
 Once the outlet and businesses began generating income, Morris diverted the funds to his core mission of conservation.
-He bought land and set up the Big Cedar Lodge resort complex with caves, a conservation museum, and a nature park.
+He bought land and developed the Big Cedar Lodge resort complex, which includes caves, a conservation museum, and a nature park.
 The idea of closeness to nature is reflected in the updated logo, which has acquired more natural colors.

 Yellow corresponds to the emblem of the U.S. Fish and Wildlife Service.
 And red is the color of blood and attention to wildlife issues.